Fine Cell Work – Stitching in Prisons

 Fine Cell Work is a social enterprise that trains prisoners in paid, skilled, creative needlework — undertaken in the long hours spent in their cells — to foster hope, discipline and self esteem.
 This helps them to connect to society and to leave prison with the confidence and financial means to stop offending.
 Here’s what they say about the enterprise.

 Prisoners are taught by skilled volunteers and this important relationship can motivate them to achieve things they never thought possible.
 There is a lack of purposeful activity in prison, where convicted prisoners, 70% of whom have one or more mental health disorder, spend an average of 17 hours a day locked in their cells.
-Prisoners earn approximately 37% of the sale price and there is around 100 hours work in each of our products.
+Prisoners earn approximately 37% of the sale price and there is around 100 hours work in each of their products.

 Fine Cell Work is alone in finding a way for prisoners to occupy their “cell-time” in activity which is not only creative but also generates a steady income.
 The pursuit of skill becomes an alternative way of life to the lack of opportunity and freedom in prison.
 It offers a chance to internalise a work ethic and is entirely voluntary, with prisoners’ success depending on the time they choose to put in.